pramoddas/sporty/README.md

 > The listings should be pulled up from a database of sports instructors
 > User should be able to sort and filter the listings

-The code will not be used for any project or client, but make sure coding standards and best practices are followed.

-The purpose of the assignment is to review coding best practices.

 **********************************************************************************************************